Jovenel Moïse: Political career

-Some political leaders opposed Jovenel Moïse, asserting that his five-year presidential term should have expired on 7 February 2021, five years after the conclusion of Michel Martelly's term following the disputed 2015 election.
-Moïse, however, maintained that his term commenced with his official inauguration on 7 February 2017, and would therefore end in 2022.
+Political opponents claimed that Moïse's five-year presidential term should have expired on 7 February 2021, five years after the conclusion of Michel Martelly's term following the disputed 2015 election.
+Moïse, however, maintained that his term commenced with his official inauguration on 7 February 2017 and would therefore end in 2022.

-In November 2019, Moïse met with U.S. Ambassador to the United Nations, Kelly Craft, to discuss the methods necessary to implement a consensual resolution of Haiti's political crisis through inclusive dialogue.
+In November 2019, Moïse met with U.S. Ambassador to the United Nations Kelly Craft, to discuss the methods necessary to resolve Haiti's political crisis through inclusive dialogue.
 Craft later met with several political leaders from other parties and urged an inclusive solution with Moïse.

 Presidency

 Agriculture

-During his presidency, Moïse prioritized agricultural and water infrastructure development in rural Haiti.
+During his presidency, Moïse's policies focused on agricultural and water infrastructure development in rural Haiti.
 In May 2021, he inaugurated the Marion hydroelectric dam in the Nord-Est department, which became the second-largest dam in the country.
 The project was intended to supply electricity and irrigation for approximately 10,000 hectares of farmland.
 Moïse also supported the restoration of the Tannerie reservoir and promoted the use of solar-powered pumping stations in the Artibonite region to boost rice cultivation.
-Prior to his assassination, he had initiated efforts to divert water from the Dajabón River for agricultural use.
+Before his assassination, he had initiated efforts to divert water from the Dajabón River for agricultural use.

 Other infrastructure

-Moïse built roads in towns like Jeremie and Port-de-Paix, which include the Carrefour Joffre/Anse-à-Foleur and the Carrefour Trois-Rivières.
-He rebuilt the airport in Jérémie and constructed power plants to provide electricity to numerous small towns, including Jérémie and Port-de-Paix.

-Moïse built asphalt plants in several provinces in Haiti, including in Gros Mornes, Les Cayes, and Trou-du-Nord.
+Moïse's infrastructure advancement was mainly focused in the two cities of Jeremie and Port-de-Paix, where he installed roads like the Carrefour Joffre/Anse-à-Foleur and the Carrefour Trois-Rivières.
+He also rebuilt the airport in Jérémie and constructed power plants to provide electricity to numerous small towns, including Jérémie and Port-de-Paix.
+Asphalt plants in several provinces in Haiti, including in Gros Mornes, Les Cayes, and Trou-du-Nord, were built under Moïse's rule.